Kuwait City: History

-Kuwait was the center of boat building in the Persian Gulf region.
+Kuwait was the centre of boat building in the Persian Gulf region.
 During the late eighteenth and nineteenth centuries, ship vessels made in Kuwait carried the bulk of trade between the ports of India, East Africa and the Red Sea.
 Kuwaiti ship vessels were renowned throughout the Indian Ocean.
 Regional geopolitical turbulence helped foster economic prosperity in Kuwait in the second half of the 18th century.
 Kuwait became prosperous due to Basra's instability in the late 18th century.
-In the late 18th century, Kuwait partly functioned as a haven for Basra's merchants fleeing Ottoman government persecution.
+At the time, Kuwait functioned partly as a haven for Basra's merchants fleeing Ottoman persecution.
 According to Palgrave, Kuwaitis developed a reputation as the best sailors in the Persian Gulf.

-During the reign of Mubarak Al-Sabah, Kuwait was dubbed the "Marseilles of the Gulf" because its economic vitality attracted a large variety of people.
+During the reign of Mubarak Al-Sabah, Kuwait was dubbed the "Marseille of the Gulf" because its economic vitality attracted a large variety of people.
 In the first decades of the twentieth century, Kuwait had a well-established elite: wealthy trading families who were linked by marriage and shared economic interests.

-In 1937, Freya Stark wrote about the extent of poverty in Kuwait at the time:Poverty has settled in Kuwait more heavily since my last visit five years ago, both by sea, where the pearl trade continues to decline, and by land, where the blockade established by Saudi Arabia now harms the merchants.
+In 1937, Freya Stark wrote about the extent of poverty in Kuwait at the time:

+Poverty has settled in Kuwait more heavily since my last visit five years ago, both by sea, where the pearl trade continues to decline, and by land, where the blockade established by Saudi Arabia now harms the merchants.

 Some prominent merchant families left Kuwait in the early 1930s due to the prevalence of economic hardship.
 At the time of the discovery of oil in 1937, most of Kuwait's inhabitants were impoverished.

 From 1946 to 1982, Kuwait experienced a period of prosperity driven by oil and its liberal atmosphere.
 In popular discourse, the years between 1946 and 1982 are referred to as the "Golden Era".
-In 1950, a major public-work programme began to enable Kuwaitis to enjoy a modern standard of living.
+In 1950, a major public-works programme began to enable Kuwaitis to enjoy a modern standard of living.
 By 1952, the country became the largest oil exporter in the Persian Gulf region.
 In the following year, the country's annual oil income grew to $169 million.
-This massive growth attracted many foreign workers, especially from Palestine, Egypt and India and helped finance the development of a new master plan, which the state approved in 1952.
+This massive growth attracted many foreign workers, especially from Jordan, Egypt and India and helped finance the development of a new master plan, which the state approved in 1952.
 In June 1961, Kuwait became independent with the end of the British protectorate and the sheikh Abdullah Al-Salim Al-Sabah became an Emir.
 Under the terms of the newly drafted constitution, Kuwait held its first parliamentary elections in 1963.
 Kuwait was the first Persian Gulf country to establish a constitution and parliament.